Trial on Drunk Driving Case

 First, the police had illegally arrested the client.
 To be arrested for a misdemeanor, the police need an arrest warrant unless they have personally witnessed the commission of the crime or are investigating a car accident and have reasonable cause to believe the person’s driving was affected by alcohol consumption.
 The prosecution claimed the police did not arrest the defendant in this case.
-The prosecutor also argued that even if the defendant had been arrested, an accident had occurred, which forced an application of the statutory exception.
+The prosecutor also argued that even if the defendant was “legally” arrested, an accident had occurred, which forced an application of the statutory exception.
 Attorney George Brown successfully persuaded the court that there was an arrest and no accident.
-Therefore, the judge ruled that the arrest was illegal, and he suppressed all of the evidence gathered after the arrest.
+Therefore, the judge ruled that the arrest was illegal and suppressed all of the evidence gathered after the arrest.
 When seeking the dismissal of an OWI case and avoiding a trial on drunk driving charges, an experienced lawyer’s investigation can be the key to success.

 Always on the Attack

 Knowing it is never wise to place all their eggs in one basket, defense counsel also attacked the breathalyzer test’s validity.
-The police department is required by Michigan administrative rules to run calibration and maintenance tests on its breathalyzer machines to ensure their results’ legitimacy.
+The Michigan administrative rules require police departments to run calibration and maintenance tests on its breathalyzer machines to ensure their results’ legitimacy.
 Law enforcement must keep those records to lay a foundation to introduce the results at trial.
 Here, the police department had destroyed all logs related to its machine.
-Defense counsel filed a compelling motion to suppress the test results in the client’s case, arguing that the prosecution had failed to lay a foundation for introducing the breathalyzer results properly.
+Defense counsel filed a compelling motion to suppress the test results in the client’s case, arguing that the prosecution had failed to properly lay a foundation for introducing the breathalyzer results.

 The Trial on Drunk Driving Charges and Verdict

 After the judge suppressed the breathalyzer test results, the prosecution maintained that it had enough evidence to win a conviction, so the defense team took the case to trial.
-Without the breathalyzer evidence, Mr. Brown successfully argued that the prosecution had failed to produce evidence against the defendant adequate to demonstrate guilt beyond a reasonable doubt.
+Without the breathalyzer evidence, Mr. Brown successfully argued that the prosecution had failed to produce evidence against the defendant to demonstrate guilt beyond a reasonable doubt.
 The defendant was found NOT GUILTY!
 He expressed that he is “truly, eternally grateful” to his attorneys for the acquittal.

 Top OWI Defense in Michigan